AkOutlaw/University/readme.txt

-This file discibes application which reads data from file, add data to list and displayed it with sorting by salary/scholarship.
+This file discibes application which reads data from file and displayed it with sorting.

 Application contain 4 files: Main.py, Humans.py, Controller.py, input.txt